hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 # Gene Expression Omnibus

 To find public experimental sequencing data, the NCBI's Gene Expression Omnibus (GEO) website is a useful place to search.
-The requirement for many grants is that the experimental data be uploaded to GEO and the sequence read archive (SRA).
+The requirement for many grants is that experimental data be uploaded to GEO and the sequence read archive (SRA).
 The interface for finding data on GEO is relatively user-friendly and easily searchable.

 ## Finding and accessing data on GEO